 What Governance Does

 The University of Alaska's governance system provides a forum and mechanism whereby faculty, staff, and students may present issues and positions for discussion throughout the university system; whereby they may seek mutual support, may speak with a common voice and may act together on issues affecting the general welfare of the university system community as a whole.
-The governance system is established by the University of Alaska Board of Regents Policy 03.01.01.
+The governance system is established by the University of Alaska Board of Regents Policy 03.01.010.
 Voting members are elected to unified constituent groups by their peers.
-UAA's Faculty Senate, Staff Council, and Union of Students constituent groups provide voting representation to the University Assembly.
 Representative groups provide representation to the system wide governance bodies.
-Alumni Association also exist at the three universities.
+Alumni Associations also exist at the three universities.

 UAA Governance (made up of faculty, staff, and student constituent groups):